johnjhacking/Signal-DLL-Hijacking/README.md

     ![Calculator PoC](https://raw.githubusercontent.com/johnjhacking/placeholder/main/1.png?token=GHSAT0AAAAAABZSW66OBKS446AIMVFSEHF6ZASOIUQ)

 # Turning up the Heat
 If you're like me, simply popping the calculator isn't enough.
 Let's chain this as an LNK -> HTA -> Your Payload.
-I mean, local vulnerabilities are totally not exploitable...right....right???
-In all actuality, the argument would be that a user who clicks an emailed LNK could easily click another payload.
-That's not the point.
 Signal references non-existent DLL files, and you can chain this against as a bypass against something like AppLocker or a default deny tool, leveraging the trust of the product as a "safe" messenger.
-Anyway, let's get to it.

 1. Create an LNK shortcut, and change the target to the following: